BorisThoris/Man_Group_Assignment_2023/README.md

 ---

 ## Statistical Defence
-- can be found in Statistical_Defense_ReadMe.md
+- Can be found in Statistical_Defense_ReadMe.md

 ## Unit Tests Suite
 1. **Initialization and validation tests**: These tests check the robustness of the class initialization procedure.